 The first and most important source is my own diary

 I have not added anything and I have only removed some very private details.
 What is published is basically my daily diary.
 As such it may be viewed upon as a historical document, like many other travel stories on this blog.
 I have for the sake of the knowledge seeking reader added modern day hyperlinks to external information sources.
-(I had great fun using Google Maps and Street View to locate many of those hotels 25 years ago.)
+(There was great fun using Google Maps and Street View to locate many of those hotels 25 years ago.)

 I have split this diary-based travelogue into chapters, i.e. blog posts, in order to ease reading on a screen.